GitTrack/Documentation

 Route events & fine-tune filters

-Use event commands to move issues, releases, stars, and other non-branch events into dedicated channels and toggle which actions alert your team.
+Move issues, releases, and stars into dedicated channels and toggle which actions alert your team.

 /set-event-channel repository:<repo> event:issues channel:#triage

-Tip: Use /status anytime to review active repositories, limits, branches, and event routes.
+Tip: Run /status anytime to review active repositories, limits, branch links, and event routes.

 Commands Reference

-Complete list of all available GitTrack commands and their usage
+Complete list of all available GitTrack slash commands.

 Setup Commands